LineageOS/charter/device-support-requirements.md

 * Maintainers SHOULD verify that Teamwin Recovery Project (TWRP) official distributions work for LineageOS installation.
 * Failures in official TWRP recoveries SHOULD be raised with the TWRP team or remedied by the maintainer.

+## Addon packages

+* Maintainers wishing to ship LineageOS 19.0+ for their device MUST verify addon packages listed on the wiki can be installed through Lineage Recovery.

 # Exceptions

 All currently granted exceptions should be listed in the following table.
 To request an exception, please submit a change to this repository.